infinityhacks/nginx-tfs/README.md

 **Context**： *tfs_upstream*

 Specify the type of upstream TFS server.
 It could be ns(NameServer) or rcs(RcServer), default is ns.

+It must be rcs if user-defined name is used.
+User-defined name also require MetaServer & RootServer.

 rcs\_zone
 --------------